psaikido/hugle.uk/content/suttas/sn1/130-tangle.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 7.6 Jaṭā Sutta: The Tangle"
+title: The Tangle
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+type: suttas/sn1
 ---

+#### SN 7.6 Jaṭā Sutta: The Tangle

 A brahmin called Jaṭā Bharadvaja says to the Buddha: